Dante-Cadiz/lemon-qualitycontrol/README.md

 - All of the Python code in this project was validated as conforming to PEP8 standards via installation of the pycodestyle package in the workspace terminal via *pip install pycodestyle*
 - For the cells of the Jupyter notebooks, an additional step was required of temporarily adding two code cells atop each notebook containing the following code: *%load_ext pycodestyle_magic* and *%pycodestyle_on* .
 - I subsequently reran the cells and edited them according to the errors that were documented there.
-- For the Streamlit app pages and source code files, I simply edited the code until no errors were recorded in the Problems section of the GitPod workspace
+- For the Streamlit app pages and source code files, I simply edited the code until no errors were recorded in the Problems section of the GitPod workspace.

 ### Automated Unit Tests
-- This project does not currently contain automated unit tests.
-In future
+- This project does not currently contain automated unit testing.
+In future, these will be implemented.

 ## Bugs